K. Kamalakannan

-K. Kamalakannan (born 11 August 1912 – 24 March 1981) was an Indian businessman, and politician who was mayor of Madras from November 1958 to April 1959.
+K. Kamalakannan (born 11 August 1912 – 24 March 1981) was an Indian politician, engineering contractor, agriculturist, and landowner who was mayor of Madras from November 1958 to April 1959.
 He was a member of the Indian National Congress.
+He was born in a Tuluva vellala Mudaliar family and a native of Arungal village in Guduvancheri and was educated at Pachaiappa's College.
+He was married to the late K.Nethrambigai, and is survived by his two children, K. Vivekanandan and D. Shanthi, and several grandchildren.